conduktor/conduktor-docs/docs/navigation/console/ksqldb.md

 The table of Steams / Tables consists of the following columns:

 - Name: The name of the ksqlDB Steam/Table
 - Topic: The target topic this Steam/Table write its data into
--   Key Format & Value Format: The [ksqlDB Serialization](https://docs.ksqldb.io/en/latest/reference/serialization/) format used for key and value
+- Key Format and value format: The [ksqlDB Serialization](https://docs.ksqldb.io/en/latest/reference/serialization/) format used for key and value
 - Writes: Number of ksqlDB queries that writes into this Stream/Table
 - Reads: Number of ksqlDB queries that reads from this Stream/Table

 You can either click on a item in the table to navigate to the Steam/Table details page or delete it using the Delete button.

-### Stream / Table details page
+### Stream / table details page

 This page contains 3 sections: Fields, kSQL, Metrics